This smoky vegan tempeh chili is loaded with black beans and chickpeas, and has one secret ingredient: dark chocolate.

 Description

-This smoky tempeh chili is loaded with black beans, chickpeas, and has a secret ingredient: dark chocolate.
+This smoky tempeh chili is loaded with black beans, chickpeas, and has one special ingredient: dark chocolate.

 Ingredients